-Students who wish to obtain a minor in Business are required to:
+Students who wish to obtain a minor in business are required to:

-- Complete a minimum of 18 credit hours in the following business courses: ACCT 210 (Financial Accounting, 3 cr.), DCSN 200 (Operations Management, 3 cr.), FINA 210 (Business Finance, 3 cr.) or FINA 211 (Introduction to Finance for Engineers, 3 cr.), INFO 200 (Foundations of Information Systems, 3 cr.), MKTG 210 (Principles of Marketing, 3 cr.) and MNGT 215 (Fundamentals of Management and Organizational Behavior, 3 cr.) - · Pass the required six courses (ACCT 210, FINA 210 or FINA 211 (Introduction to Finance for Engineers, 3 cr.), MNGT 215, MKTG 210, INFO 200 and DCSN 200) and maintain a minimum overall GPA of 3.0 in all business courses taken.
-FINA 211 waives FINA 210 for Engineering students.
-Other non-business students will receive credits only for either FINA 210 or FINA 211.
+- Complete a minimum of 18 credit hours in the following business courses: ACCT 210L (Financial Accounting including Lab, 3 cr.) or ACCT 211 (Financial Accounting for Engineers, 3 cr.), DCSN 200 (Operations Management, 3 cr.), FINA 210 (Business Finance, 3 cr.) or FINA 211 (Introduction to Finance for Engineers, 3 cr.), INFO 200 (Foundations of Information Systems, 3 cr.), MKTG 210 (Principles of Marketing, 3 cr.) and MNGT 215 (Fundamentals of Management and Organizational Behavior, 3 cr.) - > Pass the required six courses (ACCT 210L or ACCT 211, FINA 210 or FINA 211, MNGT 215, MKTG 210, INFO 200 and DCSN 200) and maintain a minimum overall GPA of 3.0 in all business courses taken.
+ACCT 211 waives ACCT 210L and FINA 211 waives FINA 210 for engineering students.
+Other non-business students will receive credits only for either ACCT 210L or ACCT 211 and FINA 210 or FINA 211.

-It is important to note the following: No business courses required by the faculty in which the student is pursuing her/his major field of study (the "major faculty") may be counted toward the business minor.
-In cases where a student has taken business courses as required by the student's major faculty, the student must take additional business electives to achieve the total 18 credits required for the minor.
-In all cases, course prerequisites, as stipulated in OSB's curriculum, apply and are strictly enforced.
+It is important to note the following: No business courses required by the faculty in which the students are pursuing their major field of study (the "major faculty") may be counted towards the business minor.
+In cases where students have taken business courses as required by their major faculty, they must take additional business electives to achieve the total 18 credits required for the minor.
+In all cases, course prerequisites, as stipulated in OSB's curriculum, apply, and are strictly enforced.